CANADA FX DEBT-C$ rises on hopes of central bank stimulus

 "That gave markets a bit of a boost pretty much across the board and that enabled them to overlook the ... poor data overnight," said Benjamin Reitzes, senior economist and foreign exchange strategist at BMO Capital Markets.

-Weighing on sentiment earlier in the global session, data showed Britain's economy shrank deeper into recession than expected in the second quarter of 2012, battered by everything from budget austerity to the neighboring euro zone crisis.
+Weighing heavily on global sentiment earlier, data showed Britain's economy shrank deeper into recession than expected in the second quarter of 2012, battered by everything from an extra day's holiday to budget austerity and the neighboring euro zone crisis.

 German business sentiment also dropped in July to its lowest level in more than two years, adding to signs that Europe's largest economy is losing momentum along with its immunity to fallout from the region's deepening problems.

-In the absence of any major surprises, Sutton anticipates the Canadian currency will trade in a tight range of C$1.01-C$1.0190 against the greenback overnight.
+In the absence of any major surprises, Sutton said anticipates the currency will trade in a tight range of C$1.01-C$1.0190 against the greenback overnight.

-Canadian bond prices retreated across the curve with the two-year bond down 7 Canadian cents to yield 0.965 percent and the benchmark 10-year bond off 8 Canadian cents to yield 1.585 percent.
+Canadian bond prices retreated across the curve with the two-year bond down 7 Canadian cents to yield 0.962 and the benchmark 10-year bond off 10 Canadian cents to yield 1.587 percent.

 Elsewhere, an auction of 10-year Canadian government bonds on Wednesday produced an average yield of 1.705 percent, the lowest average yield in at least 5 years.
-(Additional reporting by Claire Sibonney, editing by Gary Crosse)
+(Editing by Theodore d'Afflisio)

 DETROIT, Feb 23 U.S. auto sales will show a 1 percent decline in February from a year earlier, industry consultant and car shopping website Edmunds said on Thursday.